 The band is high energy; your guests will be "dancing in the aisles"!

-dc chamber society
+crescent city chamber society

 The Snark Ensemble is an instrumental group dedicated to the creation and live performance of new music to silent film.
 The ensemble joyfully celebrates the zany, clever, and brilliant world of vintage silent comedies in its specially-crafted film scores.
 The Snark Ensemble creates and performs scores which respond to and amplify the events taking place on screen.
 To the composers of the Snark Ensemble, each film suggests a unique sound world.
 To this end, the multi-instrumental talents of the ensemble’s composers and guest performers allow them to draw on an astonishing range of instruments and stylistic diversity.
 The ensemble also creates and performs concert versions of their film scores and has supplied music for dance and incidental music for theater.

 Since its founding in 2005, the members of the Snark Ensemble have composed and premiered more than thirty silent film scores for DVD release and live performance.
 They recently recorded three of their scores for a forthcoming audio release on Naxos Records.
 Snark Ensemble scores are available on two DVD sets on the Allday Entertainment label: Lost and Found: the Harry Langdon Collection and the newly-released Becoming Charley Chase.